-Definition 4.115.
-A disjunctive clause is a disjunction of one or more literals.
-A logical expression is in conjunctive normal form (CNF) (or product-of-sums expansion) if it is expressed as a conjunction of disjunctive clauses.
+Definition 4.120.
+A disjunctive clause is a disjunction (OR) of one or more literals.
+A logical expression is in conjunctive normal form (CNF) (or product-of-sums expansion) if it is expressed as a conjunction (AND) of disjunctive clauses.

 There are several methods for converting to conjunctive normal form.
 They generally involve using double negation, distributive, and De Morgan's laws either based on the truth table or based on the disjunctive normal form.
 However, we won't discuss these techniques here.
-The main reason to introduce you to these forms is that they each have connections to important areas of computer science.
-They are used in circuit design and minimization, artificial intelligence algorithms, automated theorem proving, and the study of algorithm complexity.